INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 See, I’ve read people talking about how “INFPs are forgetful because they have idealistic minds due to extraverted intuition (Ne).”
 But while our imaginative minds could be a factor, we could explain it further down.

-But as we tackle INFP’s forgetfulness, we’ll focus on two: introverted Sensing (Si) and extraverted Sensing (Se) functions.
+As we tackle INFP’s forgetfulness, we’ll focus on two: introverted Sensing (Si) and extraverted Sensing (Se) functions.

 Here’s a short overview: